 So, how do you go about increasing your monthly earnings?
 We have three tips that will allow you to potentially bank more money each month that anyone teaching in China or thinking of teaching in China can implement.

-Choose a Smaller City to Work In
+Choose a Tier 2 City

 On top of the above facts, if you are working at a job where you aren’t being provided with accommodations or receiving a stipend then you are surely going to be spending more than you need to on housing.